VILLASframework/documentation/node/Guide.md

 # Video {#node-guide-video}

-This webinar was recorded during the preperation of the RT-SuperLab demonstration.
+This webinar was recorded during the preparation of the RT-SuperLab demonstration.

 - **Date:** 8th May 2017
 - **Versions:** VILLASnode v0.3